The Primer: Week 6 Edition (2024 Fantasy Football)

 Tyrone Tracy Jr. (RB)

 Tracy Jr. stepped up last week as the Giants’ starting running back and the RB18 for the week.
 He played 59% of the snaps overall and 71.9% of the snaps for rushing plays, but he only saw a 35.7% snap rate in the red zone.
 He had 19 touches and 130 total yards.
 With the extended playing time, he displayed better tackle-breaking numbers that he had prior in the season, with an 11.1% explosive run rate, a 22% missed tackle rate, and 3.11 yards after contact per attempt.
-If he draws the start again this week (if Singletary is out), he should comfortably be an RB2 with upside.
+Tracy Jr. is an RB2 with upside.
 The Bengals have allowed the third-most rushing yards per game, the eighth-highest missed tackle rate, and the highest rushing success rate.

 Chase Brown (RB)

-Brown might draw the start this week if Moss is sidelined with a bum ankle.
+Brown was limited on Thursday and Friday with a quad issue.
+He has been listed as questionable, but he’s still expected to play this week.
 Over the last three games, Brown has seen an elevated role, playing 24-40% of the snaps, averaging 13.6 touches and 71.6 total yards.
-It’s scintillating to ponder what Brown could do this week in a further expanded role.
 Among 59 qualifying backs, he ranks 11th in explosive run rate, ninth in missed tackle rate, and fourth in yards after contact per attempt.
 The Giants have been gashed by backs all year, allowing the tenth-highest explosive run rate, the highest missed tackle rate, and the second-highest yards after contact per attempt.
+Brown is a high-upside flex this week who could return RB2 value.

 Wan’Dale Robinson (WR)